the

 Our project is taking positive action to address the crisis in MFL uptake in schools.

 We aim to enhance uptake and results in MFLs by introducing students to the study of linguistics.
 We envisage that this will attract more students to the study of languages and better prepare them for advanced study.
-Find out more in our manifesto.
+Find out more in our manifesto and read our Annual Report 2024-2025.

 Why linguistics?